-- (1) Based on the likelihood of a natural hazard event within the hazard zone (see Step 1), and including the potential impacts of climate change and sea level rise, select a representative range of at least three hazard scenarios with varying likelihoods to model,568 including the maximum credible event. - Model the Annual Individual Fatality Risk (AIFR)569 and Annual Property Risk (APR)570 for the range of (2) hazard scenarios across the hazard zone, and create loss exceedance distributions. - Analyse loss exceedance distributions and determine losses.
-(3) - (4) Assign the risk level: - for areas of new development where the greatest AIFR or APR is: (a) - less than 1 x 10-6 per year, the risk is re-categorised as acceptable, (i)
+- (1) Based on the likelihood of a natural hazard event within the hazard zone (see Step 1), and including the potential impacts of climate change and sea level rise, select a representative range of at least three hazard scenarios with varying likelihoods to model,568 including the maximum credible event. - (2) Model the Annual Individual Fatality Risk (AIFR)569 and Annual Property Risk (APR)570 for the range of hazard scenarios across the hazard zone, and create loss exceedance distributions. - (3) Analyse loss exceedance distributions and determine losses. - (4) Assign the risk level: - (a) for areas of new development where the greatest AIFR or APR is: - (i) less than 1×10^{-6} per year, the risk is re-categorised as acceptable,